What to Expect at Your Provider's Office

 AL may affect any tissue.
 Signs and symptoms may be vague and can include the following:

-- Heart disease and irregular heart beat -- more than one third of patients with AL have a heart condition.
+- Heart disease and irregular heart beat -- The heart is involved in about 50% of patients with AL.

 - Kidney disorders, including kidney failure